Can you just write an executive summary?

 It’s fair to assume that a reasonable proportion of your readers won’t read your whole activity management plan.
 Senior staff and elected members have more than enough reading material in every agenda, and iwi and stakeholders are also pressed for time.
 Writing a high-quality executive summary can give the gift of time to the people who need to know the key points about your plan.

 How long should an executive summary be?

-Chris Pearce (Senior Advisor, Project and Portfolio Management at Kāpiti Coast District Council) says if an executive summary is any more than four pages it can seem like you’re reading the whole document, not the summary.
+Chris Pearce (Corporate Reporting and Planning Manager at Kāpiti Coast District Council) says if an executive summary is any more than four pages it can seem like you’re reading the whole document, not the summary.

-David Hammond (who wais Nelson City Council’s Acting Chief Executive in 2018), provided me with this succinct, useful list for writing the executive summaries of asset management plans:
+David Hammond, (Head of Tribe Leadership) provided me with this succinct, useful list for writing the executive summaries of activity management plans: